Welcome to today's edition of the Rush 24-7 podcast.

 You need not be discombobulated by sinister foreign guest hosts much longer.

-The real deal, the man himself, the great Rock of Gibraltar of American conservatism for the last quarter century returns tomorrow for authentic, full strength, all American excellence in broadcasting.
+The real deal, the man himself, the great rock of Gibraltar of American conservatism for the last quarter century, returns tomorrow for authentic, full-strength, all-American excellence in broadcasting.

 It's a great program.

-Guys like me get to come and study here, and in return John McCain gets a vacation condo in Syria.
+Guys like me get to come and study here, and in return, John McCain gets a vacation condo in Syria.

 So it all works out.

-It just lowers the whole tone of the whole rush guest host lineup to have some schlub who's in far northern New Hampshire.
+It just lowers the whole tone of the whole Rush guest host lineup to have some schlub who's in far northern New Hampshire.

-And it's true, you know, the weather's lousy, uh you can't get a Rugula at the general store, the roads are unpaved, but when Lois Lerner and the IRS come after you with those really tough questions, there's a disused logging road, and you can be across the border in about twenty minutes.
+But when Lois Lerner and the IRS come after you with those really tough questions, there's a disused logging road and you can be across the border in about 20 minutes.

 So there is that.

-1-800-282-2882, as we discuss America's further evolution into the world's brokest banana republic, do call, don't be a stranger.
+1-800-282-2882 as we discuss America's further evolution into the world's brokest banana republic.

-We love to hear from you, especially if you're a Democrat and you love the IRS, and you think it's great Eric Holder is wiretapping the press.
+We love to hear from you, especially if you're a Democrat and you love the IRS and you think it's great, Eric Holder is wiretapping the press.

-If you dig that stuff, uh give me a call, 1-800-282-2882.
+If you dig that stuff, give me a call.

 But if you are a liberal, be warned that even your guys are not happy about this.

-Uh the IRS hearings are going on right now, even as I speak.
+The IRS hearings are going on right now, even as I speak.

-I I wonder I wonder what that's uh I wonder what that's all about.
+I wonder what that's all about.

-I don't think it's uh got uh is the Cincinnati office also responsible for regulating rental income from your vacation place in the Dominican Republic?
+Is the Cincinnati office also responsible for regulating rental income from your vacation place in the Dominican Republic?

 I don't know.

-We'll have to we'll have to look into that.
+We'll have to look into that.

-Uh Michael Douglas says his cancer was caused by too much oral sex.
+Michael Douglas says his cancer was caused by too much oral sex.

-Um a mass outbreak of Michael Douglas disease has afflicted the Cincinnati office of the IRS.
+A mass outbreak of Michael Douglas disease has afflicted the Cincinnati office of the IRS.

-Uh so we'll keep you up to date.
+So we'll keep you up to date.

 We'll keep you up to date on that.

-Uh Michael Michael D the outbreak of Michael Douglas disease in the Cincinnati of the IRS.
+The outbreak of Michael Douglas disease in the Cincinnati of the IRS.

-You may have had diff I you know, I heard uh whatever it was uh this morning I got an email saying the uh that the uh big IRS hearings were were starting on TV.
+I got an email saying that the big IRS hearings were starting on TV.

-So I went to look uh for them, and normally the the place you can go to to look for great unvarnished hearings, public hearings, congressional hearings, the place that exists for that is C SPAN.
+And normally the place you can go to to look for great unvarnished hearings, public hearings, congressional hearings, the place that exists for that is C-SPAN.

-It's not like, you know, uh Prime Minister's questions in the Australian Parliament where there's a great big mob howling and booing and braying and it's all lot of back and forth and all the rest of it.
+It's not like, you know, Prime Minister's questions in the Australian Parliament where there's a great big mob howling and booing and braying and it's all a lot of back and forth and all the rest of it.

-It's just uh like some guy with the camera close on him talking to himself in an empty room and pretending this is some kind of parliamentary debate.
+It's just like some guy with the camera close on him talking to himself in an empty room and pretending this is some kind of parliamentary debate.

 And so there was a live coverage of Dick Durbin talking to himself about something or other on C-SPAN.